Murmur/ScopedEntityManager2/README.md

 Java Persistence API(JPA_2.2) wrapper for the servlet container such as Apache Tomcat.
 Automanage Entity Manager lifetime within a http request context.

+See `example_webapp` folder with pregenerated jar library and dependencies.

 Inspiration
 -----------
 This wrapper is forked from [codegoogle scoped-entitymanager](https://code.google.com/p/scoped-entitymanager) project.